genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 ### Transactions

 Either all changes are applied or none are.
-In the case of databases that don't support transactional DDL (Oracle) or have transactional limitations (FoundationDB and Aerospike), `remap` clones each affected table and performs the changes on each cloned table instead of the original tables, this can add to the time it takes to perform the operation.
+In the case of databases that don't support transactional DDL (Oracle) or have transactional limitations (FoundationDB and Aerospike), `remap` clones each affected table and performs the changes on each cloned table instead of the original tables; this can add to the time it takes to perform the operation.

 ### Data migration